 The accompanying financial statements present the activities of the District.
 Accounting principles generally accepted in the United States of America (GAAP) require that these financial statements include the primary government and its component units.
-Component units are separate organizations that are included in the District's reporting entity because of the significance of their operational or financial relationships with the District.
 All significant activities and organizations the District exercises oversight responsibility for have been considered for inclusion in the financial statements.
-The District has no component units and is not included in any other governmental reporting entity.